iCost: A Novel Instance-Complexity-Based Cost-Sensitive Learning Framework: Experimental Design

 \subsection{Performance Metrics}

 Assessing the performance of different techniques on skewed data can be challenging \cite{branco2016survey}.
-Eight different performance metrics were computed for evaluation in this study: MCC, ROC-AUC, G-mean, F1-score, sensitivity, specificity, precision, and accuracy.
 ML algorithms often excel at predicting instances from the majority class but tend to perform poorly on the minority class.
 Consequently, traditional performance metrics like accuracy can be misleading because they do not account for the distribution of classes.

-To give an example, if 95\% of the data belongs to one class and 5\% to another, a model that always predicts the majority class will have 95\% accuracy but will be useless for predicting the minority class.
-Sensitivity and specificity are two class-specific metrics that manifest the performance accuracy of the minority and majority classes, respectively.
-They only show the performance of a particular class.
-As a result, it is difficult to apprehend the entire performance spectrum from these measures.
+To illustrate this issue, consider a dataset where 95\% of the samples belong to class-1 and only 5\% belong to class-2.
+A model that always predicts class-1 will achieve 95\% accuracy but will completely fail to identify class-2.
+This shows that accuracy can hide poor minority-class performance.
+In this case, while the specificity will be as high as 100\%, the sensitivity will be 0.
+Sensitivity and specificity provide class-specific information, representing the performance on the minority and majority classes, respectively.
+However, each of these metrics describes only one side of the classification performance.

-Composite metrics are more suitable for performance measurements on imbalanced data \cite{mullick2020appropriateness, jeni2013facing}.
-The g-mean score exhibits a broader picture by providing the geometric mean of sensitivity and specificity.
-F1-score provides the harmonic mean between sensitivity and precision.
-The algorithm needs to attain a high sensitivity to have a better G-mean or F1-score.
-While these two metrics are quite popular and have their advantages, there are certain issues and limitations associated with them.
-They do not consider the actual number of misclassifications.

-To elaborate, a sensitivity score of 0.8, observed with only 100 minority-class samples in the dataset, implies that the model misclassified 20 instances from the minority class.
-On the other hand, a specificity score of 0.8 with 10,000 majority-class samples in the same data indicates that the model misclassified 2,000 instances.
-This is a huge difference in the number of misclassifications which is not apparent from class-specific metrics.
-An algorithm may improve the sensitivity score to 0.9 which indicates that only 10 minority class instances have been misclassified.
-However, improving sensitivity often comes at the cost of lowering the specificity score.
-If the specificity score is reduced to 0.7 by the algorithm, then the model is now making 3000 misclassifications on the majority class.
-For both cases, the overall g-mean score remains almost the same.
-However, the model is now misclassifying around 1000 more samples which is not captured by these metrics.
+To obtain a broader assessment, composite metrics are commonly used for imbalanced classification \cite{mullick2020appropriateness}.
+G-mean provides the geometric mean of sensitivity and specificity, while F1-score provides the harmonic mean of precision and sensitivity.
+These metrics are useful because they combine multiple aspects of classifier behavior.
+However, they also have limitations.
+G-mean is based on class-wise rates and may not clearly reflect the absolute number of misclassified samples.
+F1-score focuses on positive-class prediction performance but does not consider true negatives, which may be important when majority-class misclassifications are also costly.